| The arts and

 Gustav Stickley, and Greene & Greene embraced the clean lines and simplicity

-movement really began in Europe in the latter half of the 1800s alongside
+of design emblematic of the arts and crafts style.
+The Arts & Crafts movement really began in Europe in the latter half of the 1800s alongside

-the eroticism and floral themes of art nouveau and the German Jugendstil
+the eroticism and floral themes of Art Nouveau and the German Jugendstil

 movement.
 In the latter years of the 19th century, artists and architects